068scar/crosshair/README.md

 # Surviv.io Mod
 ### The new features are:
-- added nice Crossair
+- added nice cross hairs

 ### Changelogs:
-- Use the crossair to play like a boss
+- Use the cross hairs to play like a boss

 ### Planned features are:
 - No features are planed!